Osama1010C/Tic-Tac-Toe/README.md

 Mods in the game :
 ---------------------
-1) You can play VS AI
+1) You can play VS Computer
 2) You Can Play 2 Player
 ______________________________________________________________________________________________________